fallen-icarus/cardano-loans/GettingStarted.md

   --out-file repayDatum.json
 ```

 Everything should be the same as the current active datum.
-The new `payment-amount` flag is the amount of the loan asset that will be repaid this transaction.
+The new `payment-amount` flag is the amount of the loan asset that will be repaid this transaction. **This field must be exact.**

 6. Create helper beacon variables.
 ``` Bash